box-builder/box/docs/verbs.md

 Create a file called `/bar` inside the container, then chown it to nobody.
 Run commands don't need a lot of `&&` because you can trivially flatten the layers.

+Run does not accept the exec-form from docker's RUN equivalent.

 ```ruby
 from "debian"